antonbolychev/acm2025-wasserschwein-acrobot/README.md

   <img src="gfx/with_friction/acrobot.gif" alt="energy-based control with friction only" height="250" width="250">
 </p>
 <p align="center">
-  <em>Acrobot using only energy-based controller (wit PD stabilization) with friction in second joint</em>
+  <em>Acrobot using only energy-based controller (with PD stabilization) with friction in second joint</em>
 </p>

 As you can see on the image Acrobot cannot reach desired position.

-Friction coeffitient used in the experiments: $\gamma=1.5$.
+Friction coefficient used in the experiments: $\gamma=1.5$.

 ### Energy based control with viscous friction and compensation

-To check friction implementation using control law described above we can modify our control law:
+To validate the friction implementation using the control law described above, we can modify our control law:

 ```math
 \tau_2 = -\frac{(k_V \dot{q}_2 + k_P q_2)\Delta + k_D[M_{21}(H_1 + G_1) - M_{11}(H_2 + G_2)]}{k_D M_{11} + (E - E_r)\Delta} + b_2 \dot q_2